 The charming bracelet with three medallions unites Stephanie's children Peter and Marie with Leonilla's first child Friedrich.

 On the next wall, you see the copy of a large family painting by Horace Vernet.
 It shows Leonilla riding out for a falcon hunt.
 Behind her is Prince Louis, in front her stepson Peter and on the far left his sister Marie.
+You find it on Leonilla's portrait to your right.

 Rarely found on portraits of princely families, a governess is holding, Leonilla's eldest son, Friedrich, on her lap.
 A few years later, a watercolour by J. S. Otto shows, quite differently, Leonilla now herself holding her daughter Antoinette in her arms.
 She, as a widow, spent happy years with Antoinette, who later became Princess Chigi-Albani in Rome and at Ariccia Castle.